bloominstituteoftechnology/Hello-Django/README.md

 Create a new note with `n = Note(title=”example”, content=”This is a test.”)`

-Check by the name of your variable to make sure worked - `n’ We can use a built in function from models to save this to the database - `n.save()`
+Check by the name of your variable to make sure worked - n We can use a built in function from models to save this to the database - `n.save()`

 Exit the terminal, then restart it - `exit()` then `python manage.py shell`